SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 2 Burgers × Rs.
 350 = Rs.
 700

-The amount is added to the total bill.
+The amount is added to the original total.

-After adding an item, the program displays:
+After an item is successfully added, the program displays:

 print(f"Added {qty} x {item} to your order.")